-Klarna Review: Is it safe and does it affect my credit score?
+Klarna Review: Does it affect my credit score?

-Klarna stands out from its competitors due to its slick marketing, easy-to-use app and market share - if you shop online, it is very likely you will have encountered it as an option at checkout for many of the retailers you use.
+Klarna stands out from its competitors due to its slick marketing, easy-to-use app and market share.
 It positions itself as a 'safe' option and claims that using its services won't damage your credit rating and that you won't be charged fees, even if you are late making payments.
-However, as we will discuss later in this review, users do still need to exercise caution when using any buy-now-pay-later provider, Klarna included.
+However, as we will discuss later in this review, users do still need to exercise caution when using any Buy Now, Pay Later provider, Klarna included.

 How does Klarna work?